akhilben/angular-awesome/README.md

    This plugin adds support for Prettier, an opinionated <b>code formatter</b>.
 It enforces a consistent style by parsing your code and re-printing it with its own rules that take the maximum line length into account, wrapping code when necessary.<br />
    * [GitToolBox](https://plugins.jetbrains.com/plugin/7499-gittoolbox):<br />
    This plugin <b>extends Git Integration</b> with additional features such as <b>status display, auto fetch, inline blame annotation, commit dialog completion, behind notifications</b> and more.

+ >Although, the above two are the most recommended IDE's for developing Angular applications, there are few more IDE's worth checking out and are great for developing such as Github's [Atom](https://atom.io/) and [Sublime Text](https://www.sublimetext.com/).
+Another IDE that's worth checking out is the [Angular IDE](https://www.genuitec.com/products/angular-ide/) by Codemix, which is a dedicated, powerful IDE for Angular.

 ### Prerequisites